Checkbox

 States

 Checkbox can be in three different conditions: ① Selected, ② Unselected, and ③ Mixed.
 The Selected condition indicates that the user has chosen or activated an option, while the Unselected condition shows that there is no selection or that the setting is deactivated.
-The Mixed condition, which is neither fully checked nor unchecked, often appears in hierarchical Checkboxes to indicate partial selection among related items.
+The Mixed condition, which is neither fully checked nor unchecked, often appears in hierarchical checkboxes to indicate partial selection among related items.

 Checkbox can display different states like Enabled, Hovered, Focused, Pressed, Disabled, and Error, each representing a specific interaction or accessibility status.